Analysis | The surge in coronavirus cases seems to be spurring more vaccinations

-Since the current surge began at the beginning of summer, Florida has seen an increase of nearly 70 new cases per 100,000 residents per day, second only to the surge in nearby Louisiana.
+Since the current surge began at the beginning of summer, Florida has seen an increase of nearly 70 new cases per 100,000 residents per day, second only to the surge in Louisiana.
 The state is now seeing almost as many cases per day as it did during the third surge in cases nationally, which began in September.

 That increase in cases has been accompanied by an increase in covid-19 patients being hospitalized.
 The average number of hospitalized covid patients in Florida is higher today than at any point since the third surge began and is approaching the peak the state saw last summer.